Designing Web Sites Using Pencil and Paper

 The design comp!
 This is the first draft of the comp that will be presented to the client.
 Looking back you can see how different elements from the thumbnail sketches made their way into the final design.

-That’s it.
-The more you practice sketching designs on paper the faster and better you will become.
+The more you pencil sketch website designs on paper the faster and better you will become.
 In addition, you’ll build up a library of sketches that can be referenced on future design projects.
 Just because one idea didn’t work on this web site design project doesn’t mean it won’t work on another.

 Happy sketching!